Blaizzy/mlx-embeddings/docs/Installation.md

 ## Skip Tap Cloning (beta)

-You can instruct Homebrew to skip cloning the Homebrew/homebrew-core tap during installation by setting `HOMEBREW_INSTALL_FROM_API` in your shell environment with this script:
+You can instruct Homebrew to skip cloning the Homebrew/homebrew-core tap during installation by setting the beta `HOMEBREW_INSTALL_FROM_API` environment variable with the following:

 ```bash
 export HOMEBREW_INSTALL_FROM_API=1